emmatyping/cpython/Doc/library/compression.zstd.rst

       Data found after the end of the compressed stream.

       Before the end of the stream is reached, this will be ``b""``.

    .. attribute:: needs_input

-      ``False`` if the :meth:`.decompress` method can provide more decompressed data before requiring new uncompressed input.

-.. class:: EndlessZstdDecompressor(zstd_dict=None, options=None)

-   Create a decompressor object, which can be used to decompress data incrementally.

-   Unlike :class:`ZstdDecompressor`, this class handles the decompression of multiple frames.

-   .. method:: decompress(data, max_length=-1)

-      Decompress *data* (a :term:`bytes-like object`), returning
-      uncompressed data as bytes.
-Some of *data* may be buffered internally, for use in later calls to :meth:`decompress`.
-The returned data should be concatenated with the output of any previous calls to :meth:`decompress`.

-      If *max_length* is nonnegative, returns at most *max_length* bytes of decompressed data.
-If this limit is reached and further output can be produced, the :attr:`~.needs_input` attribute will be set to ``False``.
-In this case, the next call to :meth:`~.decompress` may provide *data* as ``b''`` to obtain more of the output.

-      If all of the input data was decompressed and returned (either because this was less than *max_length* bytes, or because *max_length* was negative), the :attr:`~.needs_input` attribute
-      will be set to ``True``.

-      Attempting to decompress data after the end of stream is reached raises an :exc:`EOFError`.

-   .. attribute:: eof

-      ``True`` if the end-of-stream marker has been reached.

-   .. attribute:: needs_input